Memory and justice

 Rwanda year zero

 EUGÉNIE – I was twenty-seven years old, married and had four children.
-I have two orphans left that I took care of.
+I still have two orphans that I took care of.
 These orphans are my brother’s children.
-From the whole family, as far as one seeks, only I and these two children remain.
+Of the whole family, as far as one searches, only I and these two children remain.
 After the death of Habyarimana, we first wandered in the hills, in the bush.
-Until the moment when the military told us to go to the commune to better protect ourselves.
+Until the moment when the soldiers told us to go to the commune to better protect ourselves.
 We trusted them.
-We went near the shops of the shopping center.
+We went near the shops in the mall.
 It was in the middle of the night that we went to the church.
-We spent two days there and the third one we were attacked.
-The militiamen and the military were mixed.
-They were very numerous, it seemed like there were a thousand of them.
-The church was full and the surroundings too.
+We spent two days there and the third was when we were attacked.
+The militiamen and the soldiers were mixed.
+There were very many of them; it looked like there were a thousand.
+The church was full and so was the neighborhood.
 They entered.
-They first threw pili-pili (tear gas grenades) into the air.
+They first threw the tear-gas bombs into the air.
 Immediately, they looted us.
-“Give money, give money” they shouted.
-But at the same time they were killing.
+“Give money, give money,” they shouted.
+But at the same time, they were killing.
 The one on the left was holding you back, the one on the right was hitting you with a machete.
 You no longer knew who you were dealing with.

 YOLANDE – What weapons did they have?

-EUGENIE – All the weapons.
-Machetes, clubs, axes, knives, firearms.
-They murdered everyone and they left.
-After their departure, I heard cries of suffering of all kinds.
+EUGÉNIE – All the weapons.
+Machetes, clubs, clubs, axes, knives, firearms.
+They murdered everyone and left.
+After they left, I heard cries of suffering of all kinds.
 They were half-dead people.
 Children crying under the corpses, anxious mothers, so much suffering that I cannot identify them.
-I was in the middle of those two benches that you see there.
-In the morning, they returned to finish off those who were not quite dead.
-Me, I wasn’t visible.
+I was in the middle of these two benches that you see there.
+In the morning, they came back to finish off those who weren’t quite dead.
+As for me, I wasn’t visible.
 I had too many corpses above me.
-It was my chance.
-After their departure, the silence was total.
+That was my chance.
+After they left, the silence was total.
 All the survivors had been murdered.
 The assassins returned two days later.
-They killed again and after their departure I fainted.
+They killed again and after they left, I fainted.
 I stayed there for a very long time.
 Probably two weeks.
 I wasn’t even bleeding anymore.
-It looked like I was out of blood.
+It looked like I had no blood left.
 I didn’t realize anything.
 I couldn’t stand up.
-Fifteen days after the attack on the church, I was still there, half dead, naked among the corpses rotting above me.
+Fifteen days after the attack on the church, I was still there, half-dead, naked among the corpses rotting above me.
 I had my hands crushed and the tendons of my feet cut off.
-And I had my head split with machete blows, my neck was half open.
-I was covered with maggots, I even ate some because they were in my mouth.
+And my head was split open with machete blows, my neck half-opened.
+I was covered in maggots, I even ate them because they were in my mouth.
 I didn’t realize that my parents, my children, my husband were dead.
 I didn’t realize anything.
 I was hungry.
-I crawled on the less painful side to the outside.
+I crawled on the less painful side all the way to the outside.
 There, I met the assassins.

 “Were you in the church?